Duncan1706/Happy-trails/README.md

 ## Technologies Used
 {Tell me about the languages and tools you used to create this app.
 Assume that I know you probably used HTML and CSS.
 If you did something really cool using only HTML, point that out.}
 ## Support and contact details
-{Link to live site is https://duncan1706.github.io/Happy-trails}
+{link to live site https://duncan1706.github.io/Happy-trails/}
 ### License
 *{MIT License